 Headings by Paper Type

-Most papers have an Introduction, Methods, Results, and Discussion (IMRD) heading, followed by multiple subheadings.
+Most papers have Introduction, Methods, Results, and Discussion (IMRD) headings, followed by multiple subheadings.
 These article types include:

 For some article types like tutorials and proposals, the main headings within the paper can be IMRD or free.
 Other types (eg, viewpoint) with content that cannot follow IMRD headings may have different headings and subheadings.

 Protocols and Proposals

-Headings for research protocols should be IMRD.
+Headings for research protocols should follow the IMRD structure.
 Proposals are often more flexible, but if possible, introduce the standard headings (Introduction, Methods, Results, Discussion).

 The Results section is often missing because protocols and proposals typically do not report results.
 In this case, add a Results heading (H2 level), and ask the author to add 1-2 sentences about the current funding status, enrollment status, or expected results.
 For example, "The project was funded in YYYY, and enrollment was completed in [month YYYY].
 Data analysis is currently underway, and the first results are expected to be submitted for publication in YYYY."

 Similarly, the abstract should be reformatted to have the usual "Background - Objectives - Methods - Results - Conclusions" structure, with a similar sentence for results (when and what to be expected) and conclusions (what will be the significance of the findings).